BerriAI/litellm/cookbook/llm-ab-test-server/readme.md

 ```

 #### Setting your API Keys
-Set your LLM API keys in a .env file in the directory or set them as `os.environ` variables
+Set your LLM API keys in a .env file in the directory or set them as `os.environ` variables.

 See https://docs.litellm.ai/docs/completion/supported for the format of API keys

 LiteLLM generalizes api keys to follow the following format
 `PROVIDER_API_KEY`